 Having trouble tracing Welsh ancestors?
 Make sure you've exhausted all avenues of research by delving into these lesser-known records.

 You'll find millions of Welsh family records on Findmypast.
 Our censuses, newspapers and parish records all cover the length and breadth of Wales' cities, towns and valleys.
-Not to mention the comprehensive view of the country you can get from the 1939 Register.
-But what about the more obscure collections you may have overlooked in your quest to track Welsh relatives?
+Not to mention the comprehensive take on the country you get from the 1939 Register.
+But what about the more obscure collections you may have overlooked in your quest to find Welsh relatives?

 We've poked around our record collections to bring you some of the Welsh sets you may have missed.
 If there's an elusive ancestor from Wales that you can't quite pin down, these resources are worth a look.

 These military records document local Swansea recruits who signed up to the 14th (Service) Battalion, Welsh Regiment at the start of the First World War.
 In them, you can uncover your ancestor's service number, rank, next of kin details and more.
 By 1918, over 600 of the Swansea Pals had lost their lives in battle.
 Was your relative among them?

 Discover details of your family member's school-going days in Wales with these unique records.
 Over 23,000 pupil admissions are included, covering 11 different schools in the Glamorganshire region.
 The records reveal important details for your family tree including your relative's father's name and any previous schools.
 If your ancestor was evacuated to the area during World War 2, you may find them listed here.